willaliou/willaliou/README.md

 - Email: wl75@rice.edu
 - Linkedin: https://www.linkedin.com/in/willaliou/

 Thanks for stopping by!
-Feel free to reach out if you want to connect, collaborate, or chat about data science, tech, or any of my projects.
+Feel free to reach out if you want to connect, collaborate, or chat!

 <!--
 **willaliou/willaliou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.